ghm913/go_monitoring/README.md

 go run main.go
 ```

-The app starts on port 8080.
+The app starts on port 8080.  visit localhost:8080/endpoint_name to access the endpoints.

 #### API Endpoints